tbicr/django-pg-zero-downtime-migrations/README.md

 | `FOR NO KEY UPDATE` |                 | X           | X                   | X            |
 | `FOR UPDATE`        | X               | X           | X                   | X            |

 Main point there is if you have two transactions that update one row, then second transaction will wait until first will be completed.
-So for business logic and data migrations better to avoid updates for whole table and use batch updates instead.
+So for business logic and data migrations better to avoid updates for whole table and use batch operations instead.

+> *NOTE:* batch operations also can work faster because it helps postgres make more optimal execution plan.

 ### Transactions FIFO waiting